dini-ag-kim/holding-ontology/holding.md

 [Item]: #item

 An **item** is a particular copy of a bibliographic resource that is held by an [Agent].
 Items are also referred to as holdings, but a holding can include more information about items, such as inventory and access.

+	holding:Item a a owl:Class ;
+		rdfs:label "item"@en ;
+		rdfs:isDefinedBy <>;

 ## Document